hellmarbecker/blog/_drafts/2021-11-15-getting-my-graphics-smaller-experimenting-with-avif.markdown

 ## A Better Solution

 Then I cam across [this article](https://www.simplethread.com/why-your-website-should-not-use-dithered-images/) which has a comprehensive comparison of various image formats that offer superior compression and quality.
 It also links to a [free converter](https://squoosh.app/)!
 All the numbers in this benchmark are in favor of AVIF.
-Also, according to [Wikipedia](https://en.wikipedia.org/wiki/AVIF) most modern browsers support AVIF.
-But alas, not Safari!

 Here is one of the images from my previous blog post as JPEG:

 ![Screenshot as JPEG](/assets/2021-11-07-3-filter.jpeg)